 The strong challenge to the current government has been building for some time.
 Middle class and younger Malaysians have increasingly expressed dissatisfaction that the government is not responding to the changing society fast enough.
 In 2008, opposition parties made history by taking a third of seats available and by winning five of Malaysia’s 13 regional governments, its best-ever result.

-Malaysia-watchers predict that whatever happens, the handover might not be so smooth, though for the most part, Malaysia has been politically-stable since around 1,000 people – most of them Chinese-Malaysians – were killed in 1969 race riots.
+Malaysia watchers predict that any handover of power might not be so smooth, though for the most part, Malaysia has been politically-stable since around 1,000 people – most of them Chinese-Malaysians – were killed in 1969 race riots.
 But 2011 and 2012 rallies for changes to Malaysia’s electoral system ended up with police firing teargas and water cannon at protestors in the heart of Kuala Lumpur, the country’s biggest city.
 This year’s election campaign has been marred by unexplained explosions and allegations of intimidation, sparking concerns that there could be trouble after Sunday’s vote.

 A BN supporter at the gig, who would not give his name, predicts trouble if the governing parties lose the election.
 “Keep away from KL [shorthand for Kuala Lumpur] next week if PKR wins.
 There will be problems there, violence on the streets maybe.”

 “Najib has promised a peaceful handover, but he doesn’t control those who might take to the streets, and even if he wins the election by a small majority, he will lose his position as party leader,” says author and professor Clive Kessler, who adds that a BN win could also see people on the streets.
 “If there are allegations of cheating, or if Barisan wins by a big margin, people might not believe that, and opposition supporters could protest,” he says.